-A safety plan can help you stay safe while in an abusive relationship, while preparing to leave an abusive relationship, or after leaving an abusive relationship.
-Often, emphasis is placed on planning around physical safety, but it’s important to consider your emotional safety as well.
-Emotional safety can look different for different people, but ultimately it’s about developing a personalized plan that helps you feel accepting of your emotions and decisions when dealing with abuse.
-Below are some ideas for how to create and maintain an emotional safety plan that works for you.
+Emphasis is often placed on planning around physical safety, but it’s also important to consider your emotional wellbeing when creating a safety plan.
+Emotional safety looks different for different people, but planning for your emotional safety is ultimately about developing a personalized plan that helps you feel accepting of your emotions and decisions when dealing with abuse.

-You deserve to feel safe while expressing yourself and your opinions, and having supportive people around you can help foster this space.
-A caring presence such as a trusted friend or family member can help create a calm atmosphere to think through difficult situations and allow for you to discuss potential options.
+- Seek out supportive people.
+A caring presence such as a trusted friend or family member can help create a calm atmosphere to think through difficult situations and discuss potential options.

-Dealing with abusive situations can be very overwhelming and stressful, and taking one step at a time can be very helpful in overcoming larger tasks later.
-An achievable goal might be calling a local resource and seeing what services are available in your area, or talking to one of our advocates at The Hotline.
-Remember that you don’t have to do anything you aren’t comfortable with right now, but taking small steps can help options feel more possible when you are ready.
-Reading this page and looking for strategies to be emotionally safe is already an amazing step that you have taken!
+- Identify and work towards achievable goals.
+Achievable goals can be as simple as calling a local resource to see what services are available in your area, or talking to one of our advocates at The Hotline.
+Remember that you don’t have to do anything you aren’t comfortable with, but taking small steps can help options feel more possible when you’re ready.

-Designating a physical place where your mind can relax and feel safe can be good option when working through difficult emotions that can arise when dealing with abuse.
-This can be a room in your house, a spot under your favorite tree, a comfy chair by a window or in a room with low lights.
-Whatever space works for you personally!
-Incorporating other elements such as calming music, plants, or tools to journal is an option to explore (just be sure that your abusive partner does not have access to personal journals).
-This is your safe space, so whatever brings you peace is a great choice.
+- Create a peaceful space for yourself.
+Designating a physical place where your mind can relax and feel safe can help you work through the difficult emotions that arise when dealing with abuse.
+This can be a room in your house, a spot under your favorite tree, a comfy chair by a window, or in a room with low lighting.